crispab/codekvast/README.md

 Codekvast uses **Gradle** as build tool.
 It uses the Gradle Wrapper, `gradlew`, which is checked in at the root of the workspace.
 There is the convenience script `tools/src/script/gradle` which simplifies invocation of gradlew.
-Install that script in your PATH and use that script instead of `path/to/gradlew`
+Install that script in your PATH and use `gradle` instead of `path/to/gradlew`

 #### Software publishing
-Codekvast is published to Bintray.
+Codekvast binaries are published to Bintray.
 To be able to upload to Bintray you need the following lines in your `~/.gradle/gradle.properties`:

     bintrayUser=my-bintray-user
     bintrayKey=my-bintray-key